mquaranta/mquaranta.github.io/blog.md

 permalink: /blog/
 ---

-Here, I'll share some news and, if I have time, write some post on various topics.
+Here, I'll share some news and, if I have time, write some posts on various topics.